yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 Architectural diagrams are a valuable tool for communicating the design of a software system.
 They really can be used to expand your vision to whoever.

 ### How to Create an Architectural Diagram
-here are many different tools that can be used to create architectural diagrams.
-I personally like first two!
+Here are different tools that can be used to create architectural diagrams. <br>I personally like first two.

 - Lucidchart (Paid)
 - draw.io (FREE)